Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Preliminaries on diffeological Lie groups

 Thus, we can also state: 12pt

 12pt A deeper analysis of these implications has been given in \cite{Wa}.
-The next remark is inspired on this work and on \cite{Ma}; it is based on \cite[p.26, Boman's theorem]{KM}. \begin{rem} We notice that the set of contours $\C$ of the Fr\"olicher space $(X,\F,\C)$ \textbf{does not} give us a diffeology, because a diffelogy needs to be stable under restriction of domains.
-In the case of paths in $\C$ the domain is always $\R.$ However, $\C$ defines a ``minimal diffeology'' $\p_1(\F)$ whose plots are smooth parameterizations which are locally of the type $c \circ g,$ where $g \in \p_\infty(\R)$ and $c \in \C.$ Within this setting, we can replace $\p_\infty$ by $\p_1$ in Proposition \ref{fd}. \end{rem}
+The next remark is inspired on this work and on \cite{Ma}; it is based on \cite[p.26, Boman's theorem]{KM}.

+\begin{rem} The set of contours $\C$ of a Fr\"olicher space $(X,\F,\C)$ \textbf{does not} give us a diffeology, because a diffeology needs to be stable under restriction of domains.
+In the case of paths in $\C$ the domain is always $\R.$ However, $\C$ defines a ``minimal diffeology'' $\p_1(\F)$ whose plots are smooth parametrizations which are locally of the type $c \circ g,$ where $g \in \p_\infty(\R)$ and $c \in \C.$ Within this setting, we can replace $\p_\infty$ by $\p_1$ in Proposition \ref{fd}. \end{rem}

 We also remark that given an algebraic structure, we can define a corresponding compatible diffeological structure.
 For example, a $\R-$vector space equipped with a diffeology is called a diffeological vector space if addition and scalar multiplication are smooth (with respect to the canonical diffeology on $\R$).
 An analogous definition holds for Fr\"olicher vector spaces.
-Other examples will arise in the rest of the text.
+We will also consider diffeological groups, see Section \ref{2.6.}

-\begin{rem} Fr\"olicher, $c^\infty$ and Gateaux smoothness are the same notion if we restrict to a Fr\'chet context, see \cite[Theorem 4.11]{KM}.
-Indeed, for a smooth map $f : (F, \p_1(F)) \rightarrow \R$ defined on a Fr\'echet space with its 1-dimensional diffeology, we have that $\forall (x,h) \in F^2,$ the map $t \mapsto f(x + th)$ is smooth as a classical map in $\C^\infty(\R,\R).$ And hence, it is Gateaux smooth.
+\begin{rem} Fr\"olicher, $c^\infty$ (the ``smooth convenient setting" of \cite{KM}) and G\^ateaux smoothness are the same notion if we restrict to a Fr\'echet context, see \cite[Theorem 4.11]{KM}.
+Indeed, for a smooth map $f : (F, \p_1(F)) \rightarrow \R$ defined on a Fr\'echet space with its 1-dimensional diffeology, we have that $\forall (x,h) \in F^2,$ the map $t \mapsto f(x + th)$ is smooth as a classical map in $\C^\infty(\R,\R).$ And hence, it is G\^ateaux smooth.
 The converse is obvious. \end{rem}